bishwaG/Nextpie/docs/configure.md

 ## Firewall configuration

-If you have a firewall running in a machine where is Nextpie is running, it is essential to open Nextpie port.
-Nextpie run by default on port `5005` on development mode.
-On production mode it runs on port `8001` using [Gunicorn](deploy-prod.md) or []Gunicorn](deploy-prod.md) by default.
+If you have a firewall running in a machine where is Nextpie is running, it is essential to open the port on which Nextpie is listening/running.
+Nextpie run by default on port `5000`.
 The port can be changed according to your need.
-It can also be configured to ih Apache web server using reverse proxy.
+If you deploy Nextpie into a production you could modify the port to `8080` or `80` (may require root access).
+Please refer to [Gunicorn](deploy-gunicorn.md) docs.
+You can use Apache web server using reverse proxy as well.

 Following links will guide you how to you a port using Firewalld (in Redhat systems) and Uncomplecated firewall (in Ubuntu systems).